Department of Commerce v. New York: Background

-2020 Census
+2020 census

-Wilbur Ross, the United States Secretary of Commerce within the Trump administration following the 2016 presidential election, stated that the Bureau intended to add the question related to citizenship back to the "short form" sent to all households for the 2020 United States Census.
+Wilbur Ross, the United States Secretary of Commerce within the Trump administration following the 2016 presidential election, stated that the Bureau intended to add the question related to citizenship back to the "short form" sent to all households for the 2020 United States census.
 Ross cited the need to add the question to prevent voter discrimination under the Voting Rights Act of 1965 as determined by the Commerce Department, and he approved the addition of the question.

 Ross' decision was shortly met with criticism from state and local governments.
-These officials feared that the citizenship question would scare away up to 6.5 million people from completing the Census, particularly in geographic locations with large numbers of immigrants (legal or otherwise).
+These officials feared that the citizenship question would scare away up to 6.5 million people from completing the census, particularly in geographic locations with large numbers of immigrants (legal or otherwise).
 Research suggests that the addition of a citizenship question to the census will likely lead to greater non-responses and incomplete responses from Hispanics and immigrants who fear the information from the census, which is intended to be kept private by the Census Bureau, may be used by law enforcement officials to arrest and deport undocumented immigrants and potentially even legal ones.
 Separate analyses, made from a combination of surveys and Census Bureau estimates over the past few years, show that the addition of the citizenship question is likely to lead to an undercount of approximately 5.8-5.9% of Hispanics and undocumented immigrants.
 An upper end estimate puts the undercount at 10% of households with undocumented immigrants.
-If the Census undercounted these areas, the states' representation in the federal government may be reduced, with upwards of eight states losing or gaining one or more seats by these analyses.
-The undercounting would further influence the required redistricting based on the Census prior in upcoming elections.
-This also would impact federal funding that is driven by Census data, estimated to be about US$80 billion for schools, infrastructure, and other services.
+If the census undercounted these areas, the states' representation in the federal government may be reduced, with upwards of eight states losing or gaining one or more seats by these analyses.
+The undercounting would further influence the required redistricting based on the census prior to upcoming elections.
+This also would impact federal funding that is driven by census data, estimated to be about US$80 billion for schools, infrastructure, and other services.